-9. Major threats: What major threat is None 1 the species facing (underline Limited/Reversible 2 following: overuse/ habitat loss and Substantial 3 alteration/ invasive species/ other) Severe/Irreversible 4 and how severe is it?
+9. Major threats: What major threat None 1 is the species facing (underline Limited/Reversible 2 following: overuse/ habitat loss and Substantial 3 alteration/ invasive species/ other) Severe/Irreversible 4 and how severe is it?
 Uncertain 5

-The major threats facing the species are overutilisation and habitat loss, although the extent of these pressures is considered to be limited or reversible.
+The major threats facing the species are overutilization and habitat loss, although the extent of these pressures is considered to be reversible and limited, respectively.